How whey protein became a bodybuilder’s best friend

 There are several challenges to doing this though.
 Historically free form amino acids have been very hard to flavour (you’ll know this is you’ve ever gagged on raw BCAAs) and are much more expensive than regular protein sources.

-The results of this research and development has culminated in a brand new product, unlike anything the Australian market has seen before… Future Whey.
+The results of this R&D has culminated in a brand new product, unlike anything the Australian market has seen before… Future Whey.

 Timing is everything and it’s Future Whey time